gasparl/citapp_mobile/README.md

 This app implements the response time Concealed Information Test (CIT) on smartphones.
 The CIT aims to reveal whether or not a certain information detail (e.g. a photo taken from the scene of a recent burglary) is known to the tested person.

+### Installation and Requirements

 Currently, the app is only built for _Android_ (i.e., smartphones with Andriod OS).
 It can be installed via Google Play freely (no fees, no ads): https://play.google.com/store/apps/details?id=io.gaspar.citapp

 (Alternatively, the APK file is also directly available via https://osf.io/fjvna/, under the "CITapp" folder.)

+It should run on any on any modern Android phone (4.4 [KitKat] or newer Andriod OS).

 ### Introduction